US looks like a new team thanks to banking - ExBulletin

 We trust every person on the ice, the American alternate captain added Lee Stecklein.
 There’s a predictability of what’s going to happen out there and that makes for a really fun game.

-The United States women’s hockey team will confront next against Switzerland (Monday, 1:00 PM ET, NHL Network).
+The U.S. women’s hockey team then takes on Switzerland (Monday, 1 p.m.
+ET, NHL Network).

 |